Ecuador / Galapagos

 Quito and Whitewater Rafting

 We begin our Ecuador & Galapagos summer service program in Miami where we board a plane bound for Quito, a city surrounded by volcanoes.
 We explore this breathtaking capital city of the ancient Incan Empire before we receive an orientation in local customs.
 We also straddle two hemispheres with a visit to the World Equator Line.
-We travel west where our journey continues on the Rios Toachi and Blanco, which offer us exhilarating rapids through a picturesque rainforest environment.
+We travel south where our journey continues on the Upper Napo River, which offers us exhilarating rapids through a picturesque rainforest environment.

 Otavalo Market & Andes Village Service